 PASSPORT CONTROL There was no waiting in the foreigners’ line this time.
 Instead, the new Olim lit up when they saw an Olim line, just for them.
 The Fleischmanns discovered just how small the Jewish world is when they ran into their close friends from Cleveland who were visiting.
 This unexpected dose of familiarity helped boost the family fun.

-A LONG JOURNEY The next stop was Misrad Haklita (Ministry of Absorption), where Olim met one-on-one with advisors who answered their questions, and received the first installment of Sal Klita (financial assistance for Olim) and a Post-Aliyah guide.
+A LONG JOURNEY The next stop was Misrad Haklita (Ministry of Aliyah and Integration), where Olim met one-on-one with advisors who answered their questions, and received the first installment of Sal Klita (financial assistance for Olim) and a Post-Aliyah guide.
 Met with balloons, snack bags, coloring books, and more treats, they were struck by the family-friendly atmosphere.
 The room was filled with people from every cultural background, all sharing in this journey of Aliyah, a true bonding experience.
 Besides the flight, it was the longest part of the trip—but they walked out with their Israeli citizenship!
 “It felt surreal, and the memory is still foggy.
 We were so in the moment and enjoying every minute.
 We couldn’t believe we had made it.”